Hivvery/Squarevival/README.md

 Squarevival is a game heavily inspired by Minecraft by Mojang Studios I've been working on.

 ## Keybinds
 Move up                  | W

 Move down                | S

 Move left                | A

 Move right               | D

-Destroy tile            | Left Click
+Destroy tile / Drag item | Left Click

 Place item               | Right Click

 Select Item              | 1-8

 Open inventory           | E

 Open debug screen        | Q

 ## Things I want to fix
 -Going to the bottom edge of the world crashes the game

+-The game crashes when you try to move an item in the inventory

--The game is laggier when you have more items in your inventory
+-The game is laggier when there are more items in the inventory

+-The tiles don't show near the world's edges

 -Walking diagonally into objects lets you walk through them